 We have all had times of isolation.
 Some may have been self-imposed; others may have been caused by outside sources.
 Let’s face it; these periods of seclusion are often no fun—that was the case for me in the past.
 Oftentimes I would negatively rehash and mull over the situation that caused the isolation over and over again, ending up totally exhausted.
 What a waste of time and energy!

-My friends, that changed when my priorities changed and seeking after Jesus and his kingdom purposes became my number one priority.
+My friends, that is changing because my priorities changed.
+Now, seeking after Jesus and his kingdom purposes have become my number one priority.
 (It should have been previously.)
 I now relish my periods of separation—they are periods when I can spend endless chunks of time in the presence of the Lord.
 How it must have grieved the heart of God when he gave me all of those times in the past and I spent them commiserating over and recounting grievances!

 Even in times of being misunderstood and treated unjustly, alone time with my loving Savior brings peace, clarity and healing to my wounded heart.
 It is at these times that I need to be engulfed with his love.
 It is at these times that I need to embrace Hebrews 13:5, “… I will never leave you nor forsake you.”
 It is at these times that I can cloak myself in: